Shahid

-Shahid (Note: شهيد, /ar/; fem. شهيدة Shahīdah /ar/; pl. شهداء Shuhadāʾ /ar/) denotes a martyr in Islam.
+Shahid, (Note: شهيد, /ar/; fem. شهيدة Šahīdah /ar/; pl. شهداء Šuhadāʾ /ar/) also pronounced shaheed, is an Islamic term of Arabic-origin meaning "martyr", used by Muslims for mujahideen who die while fighting in the cause of Allah.
 The word is used frequently in the Quran in the generic sense of "witness" but only once in the sense of "martyr" (i.e. one who dies for his faith); the latter sense acquires wider usage in the hadith.
-The term is also used in some non-Muslim communities whose cultures were influenced by Islamic persianate empires, such as amongst Hindus and Sikhs in India.
+The term is also used in some non-Muslim communities (Arab Christians) who were influenced by Islamic Persianate culture, such as amongst Hindus and Sikhs in India.

 The term is commonly used as a posthumous title for those who are considered to have accepted or even consciously sought out their own death in order to bear witness to their beliefs.
 Like the English-language word martyr, in the 20th century, the word shahid came to have both religious and non-religious connotations, and has often been used to describe those who died for non-religious ideological causes.

 Etymology

-In Arabic, the word shahid means "witness".
-The broadening of the term's meaning over time closely parallels that of the Greek word martys (μάρτυς, lit. 'witness'; also "martyr" in the New Testament), the origin of the term martyr.
+In Arabic, the word shahid, also pronounced shaheed means "witness".
+The broadening of the term's meaning over time closely parallels that of the Greek word mártys (μάρτυς; also "martyr" in the New Testament), the origin of the term martyr.

-Quranic references
+Scriptures

+Quran

 A shahid is considered one whose place in Paradise is promised according to these verses in the Quran:

-Think not of those who are slain in Allah's way as dead.
-Nay, they live, finding their sustenance in the presence of their Lord; They rejoice in the bounty provided by Allah.
-And with regard to those left behind, who have not yet joined them (in their bliss), the (Martyrs) glory in the fact that on them is no fear, nor have they (cause to) grieve.